 Good Room (98 Meserole Ave, Brooklyn, New York)

-Open Fridays and Saturdays from 10pm to 4am.
+Open Friday and Saturday from 10pm to 4am.

-Located in the Greenpoint district, this New York nightclub consists of only a couple of rooms.
-The main one was created with DJs in mind; it has an expertly placed booth, a high-quality sound system, a large dance floor and a platform for performances of all kinds.
-There's also a small room called the Bad Room which contains a wall of vinyl records and a second DJ booth for even more tracks.
-For 4 years in Greenpoint, the club was frequented by New York revelers for the FIXED extravaganza hosted by Joshua D. Houtkin and David R. Pianka.
+Located in the Greenpoint neighborhood, this New York nightclub consists of only a couple of rooms.
+The main one was created with DJs in mind; it has an expertly positioned stand, a high-quality sound system, a large dance floor and a platform for performances of all kinds.
+There's also a small room called the Bad Room that contains a wall of vinyl records and a second DJ booth for even more tracks.
+For 4 years in Greenpoint, the club was frequented by New York revelers for the FISSA extravaganza hosted by Joshua D. Houtkin and David R. Pianka.

 Good Room offers party nights to individuals from all walks of life, regardless of their faith and orientation.
 Those with a keen appreciation for music are responsible for setting up this establishment.
 Distinguishable from other nightclubs, this makes his passion for music quite clear.
 D&B sound engineering and highly skilled DJs create an environment in which no one can help but get involved.
 Good Room began its journey of joy and pleasure in 2014, and has progressed extravagantly ever since.